lowercraft/academic-website/content/home/experience.md

   company_url = "[https://ukpoint.cuni.cz](https://ukpoint.cuni.cz/IPSCEN-1.html)"
   date_start = "2024-10-01"
   date_end = ""
   description = "Thanks to a successful fundraising, I established a new department responsible for coordinating the recruitment of international degree students and their ensuing on-site support across all 17 faculties of Charles University.
 A core team of four people at the Rectorate gradually expanded into a bigger project-like working group, with cooperating members from across the institution.
-The areas of my responsibilities include global recruitment and marketing strategy; support, training, and coordination of decentralised admission teams; development of student services and on-site support."
+The areas of my responsibilities include global recruitment and marketing strategy including online tools; support, training, and coordination for our decentralised admission teams; further development of student services and on-site support."

 [[experience]]
   title = "International Applicants and Students Advisor"